The Barossa’s German early settlers set in motion food and wine traditions that persist to this day.

 Appellation at The Louise

-Executive chef Ryan Edwards and his team smoke their own fish, forage for wild greens and pickle the excess harvest from the kitchen garden.
+Executive chef Daniel Murphy and his team smoke their own fish, forage for wild greens and pickle the excess harvest from the kitchen garden.
 They bake sourdough, butcher meat – these guys even carbonate their own rainwater.
 An appreciation for the seasons, local produce and wine makes for a truly memorable dining experience at Appellation.
-Opt for the four-course tasting menu with matched wines for a taste of the Barossa on a plate.
+Opt for the five-course tasting menu with matched wines for a taste of the Barossa on a plate.

 Locals were bemused when Tuoi Do set about establishing her Vietnamese restaurant in the Barossa.
 After all, she’s not a chef, she’s not a local, she had no financial backing and who wants to eat Asian food in the Teutonic Barossa?
 Well, as it turns out, everyone.
 The restaurant’s vegies are supplied from its market garden, tended by Do’s parents, and the dishes make the most of local produce.
 South Australian prawns are paired with a citrus salad, massaman curry is made with Mayura Station Wagyu beef and a Barossa chicken is grilled with spices and served with coconut salad.
 The building, a gorgeous old corner house, was lovingly restored by Do and her husband, Grant Dickson.
 And Vietnamese makes the perfect foil for the region’s big shirazes and sharp rieslings.
 Who knew?
 Tuoi Do did.
 Bookings are recommended.